pavanisuvarna27/Documentation/Dijango URL Mapping.md

   * It looks like(myproject/urls.py):
    <img src="hellorollno.png" alt="hellorollno image"/>

-  **In Views.py:**
+  **`In Views.py:importing HttpResponse and add hello function for string and rollno function for integer `**
   * In views.py, we have to import HttpResponse for that add this line in views.py

             from django.http import HttpResponse
   * In views.py we have add a function, with name we used in urls.py that is **hello**

-      **for string:**
+      **`for string:`**

              def hello(request,name):
                  return HttpResponse(<center><h2>Hi '+name+'<br>Welcome to Dynamic String Url</h2></center>)

- > Remember that in url what u taken as string name, that only passed in this function as a second parameter,it's better to maintain samename in urls and views(inside function) also.
+ >  NOTE: Remember that in url what u taken as string name, that only passed in this function as a second parameter,it's better to maintain samename in urls and views(inside function) also.

- > In this function, request is a default parameter,we can't change that.
+ > NOTE: In this function, request is a default parameter,we can't change that.

  * It looks like(myapp/views.py):
    <img src="defstrhello.png" alt="defstrhello image"/>